jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 ---
 Learning how to make money online has changed my life.

-I don't have Lambos, yachts, and don't always fly first class.
+I don't have Lambos or yachts and don't always fly first class.

 If you want to be technical about it, I'm not even rich.